khairil-izwani/docker-webservlet-console/README.md

 Let's assume that we use terminal, navigating to container-host root folder (which contains pom.xml).

-1. Import project dependencies, type
+1. Import project dependencies

          mvn clean install

-2. Create as Eclipse project, type
+2. Create as Eclipse project

          mvn eclipse:eclipse